Mistrust of Syria's Muslim Brotherhood lingers

 Opposition to the SNC being subsumed in the new coalition appeared to come largely from secular figures such as its new leader, Christian activist George Sabra.

-"The Brotherhood will not monopolise power in the political arena and in managing the coming period," said Farouk Tayfour, a senior Brotherhood figure and deputy SNC leader.
+"The Brotherhood will not monopolize power in the political arena and in managing the coming period," said Farouk Tayfour, a senior Brotherhood figure and deputy SNC leader.

 "They will be a part of the overall Syrian framework of rebuilding our country and healing the wounds of Assad family rule."